QuantEcon/lecture-python-intro/lectures/french_rev.md

 plt.show()
 ```

-According to Figure {numref}`fr_fig5`, tax revenues per capita did not rise to their pre 1789 levels
+According to {numref}`fr_fig5`, tax revenues per capita did not rise to their pre 1789 levels
 until after 1815, when Napoleon Bonaparte was exiled to St Helena and King Louis XVIII was restored to the French Crown.

   * from 1799 to 1814, Napoleon Bonaparte had other sources of revenues -- booty and reparations from provinces and nations that he defeated in war